-- 1) Research/creative activity that generates new knowledge; - 2) Research/creative activity that synthesizes and/or integrates existing knowledge.
-Faculty members are expected to demonstrate an on-going agenda for research, scholarly, and creative activities by having works-in-progress.
+Faculty members are expected to demonstrate an on-going research agenda by having works-in progress.
 Faculty members are also expected to seek external support for their work as is appropriate and available.

 2.3 Service to University, the Public, and the Profession